Subspace Selected Variational Quantum Configuration Interaction with a Partial Walsh Series: Abstract

 \section{Abstract}

-Estimating the ground-state energy of a quantum system is one of the most promising applications for quantum algorithms.
-Here we propose a variational quantum eigensolver (VQE) \emph{Ansatz} for finding ground state configuration interaction (CI) wavefunctions.
-We map CI for fermions to a quantum circuit using a subspace superposition, then apply diagonal Walsh operators to encode the wavefunction.
-The algorithm can be used to solve both full CI and selected CI wavefunctions, resuling in exact and near-exact solutions for electronic ground states.
-Both the subspace selection and wavefunction \emph{Ansatz} can be applied to any Hamiltonian that can be written in a qubit basis.
-The algorithm bypasses costly classical matrix diagonalizations, which is advantageous for large-scale applications.
+Configuration interaction (CI) is a foundational approach in modern quantum chemistry for strongly correlated wavefunctions; however, development of post-CI quantum algorithms has been hampered by challenges encoding the initially correlated wavefunction.
+Here we describe an exact and surjective encoding of CI wavefunctions into a probabilistic quantum circuit using a subspace superposition, then applying diagonal Walsh operators to prepare the wavefunction.
+The transformation can be used as a quantum \textit{Ansatz} for full CI and selected CI wavefunctions, resulting in exact and near-exact solutions for electronic ground states.
 We demonstrate results for several molecules using quantum simulators and hardware.

-\emph{Introduction.--} The energy eigenvalue estimation of many-body systems is a computational challenge inspiring continued improvements in both quantum and classical algorithms~\cite{Abrams:1997, Abrams:1999, McArdle:2019, Aspuru-Guzik:2005, Lanyon:2010, McArdle:2020, OMalley:2016, Peruzzo:2014, McClean:2016}.
-In strongly correlated regimes classical calculations can be limited by the growth of the parameter space or many-body entanglement~\cite{Szalay:2012, LeBlanc:2015, Gagliardi:2017, Paschen:2021}.
-Quantum algorithms offer asymptotic advantages by natively representing quantum states, but may require large-scale error-correcting or fault-tolerant quantum computers to be competative platforms for routine eigenvalue estimation~\cite{Katabarwa:2024}.
+By sampling the Walsh basis, the encoding bypasses classical matrix diagonalizations, which is advantageous for large-scale applications.
+This simplified encoding of CI wavefunctions enhances the possibilities for quantum algorithms for post-CI methods such as multireference coupled-cluster and perturbation theories.